-The maximum predicted 99.79^{th} percentile of the hourly mean NO2 concentrations resulting from the operation of the proposed development at each of the discrete human receptor locations for any of the five meteorological years (2014 - 2018) are presented in Table 5.3.
+The maximum predicted 99.79^{th} percentile of the hourly mean NO_2 concentrations resulting from the operation of the proposed development at each of the discrete human receptor locations for any of the five meteorological years (2014 - 2018) are presented in Table 5.3.

-The highest PC for the 99.79th percentile of the hourly mean NO2 concentrations at the receptor locations, was predicted to be $36.21\mu g/m^3$ at R2.
-The total predicted annual mean concentration at R2 was $52.76\mu g/m^3$ which is well below the objective for 1 hour mean NO2 concentrations of $200\mu g/m^3$.
-The PC at R2 is 18% of the relevant AQS objective which would be classed as a 'moderate adverse' magnitude of change using the EPUK-IAQM criteria.
-However the 99.79th percentile results assume the plant (flare and two generators) are operational for an entire year as a worst-case scenarios, when in reality the flare will only operate when the well is flowing and only one generator is expected to be operational at any one time.
-Taking the conservative nature of the assessment into account and the total predicted concentrations which are well below the relevant objective, the impact on 1 hour mean NO2 concentrations is considered to be of negligible significance.
+The highest PC for the 99.79^{th} percentile of the hourly mean NO_2 concentrations at the receptor locations, was predicted to be $38.79\mu g/m^3$ at R2.
+Concentrations higher than the short-term NO_2 air quality objective were predicted at locations near the site boundary (as shown in contour plots placed in Annex C of this report), however, no fixed habitation and exposure is expected at these locations.
+Hence these are not considered as exceedances and presented in the report for reference only.
+No such exceedances are predicted at sensitive receptor locations.
+The total predicted annual mean concentration at R2 was $55.34\mu g/m^3$ which is well below the objective for 1 hour mean NO_2 concentrations of $200\mu g/m^3$.
+The PC at R2 is 19% of the relevant AQS objective which would be classed as a 'moderate adverse' magnitude of change using the EPUK-IAQM criteria.